- Microloans can help small businesses launch and grow through small-dollar lending.

 Do you qualify for a microloan?

 Since microloans are often seen by professionals as a type of “starter” loan to help a business build credit before moving on to a traditional loan, entrepreneurs generally find them significantly easier to obtain than normal loans.
 While the process is faster and less stringent, experts suggest that there are still some things you can do to prepare for the loan application process.

 The following items are things you can do now as a new small business owner to improve your chances of being approved for a microloan.
 [Related content: How SBA Loans Differ From Conventional Loans]

 1. Establish a business plan.

-As a newly minted entrepreneur, you've likely already created a general business plan for how you will grow from a startup operation to a profitable company.
-If you previously applied for a business loan from a traditional bank, then you've likely already completed this step.
-Being able to show prospective lenders your plans and prove how seriously you'll take the business will give some peace of mind to the lending organization.
-If you haven't created a business plan yet, you need to outline how your company will make money, what goods or services the business will deal in, and how you will attract new customers, among other things.
-[Read related article: The Do's and Don'ts of Writing a Great Business Plan]
+As a newly minted entrepreneur, you’ve likely already created a general business plan for how you will grow from a startup operation to a profitable company.
+If you previously applied for a business loan from a traditional bank, then you’ve likely already completed this step.
+Being able to show prospective lenders your plans and prove how seriously you’ll take the business will give some peace of mind to the lending organization.
+If you haven’t created a business plan yet, you need to outline how your company will make money, what goods or services the business will deal in, and how you will attract new customers, among other things.
+[Read related article: Guide to Creating a Business Plan With Template]

 2. Get your credit and financial houses in order.